Jonnnty/VLM-Instruct-FastGS/README.md

   <br>
    <em>Comparison of Gaussian count (upper subplot) and training loss (lower subplot) on Mip-NeRF 360 dataset.
 Our method (orange) outperforms vanilla FastGS (blue) in both loss convergence and Gaussian distribution efficiency.</em>
 </div>

-During training, we split the whole optimization process into two sequential stages.
+The curves visualize the first two stages of our pipeline:

 The first stage (0–4000 iterations) corresponds to Phase 0, which focuses on fast reconstruction of the central main region.